angular/angular/src/cdk/schematics/ng-update/update-schematic.md

 targets a specific Angular CDK or Angular Material version.

-As of right now, we have two migration entry-points that handle the breaking changes for the given target version:
+As of right now, we have multiple migration entry-points that handle the breaking changes for a given target version:

 | Target Version | Description            |